onotelli/justniffer/docs/EXTENDING.md

 ## 🔹 **Extending Justniffer with a Python Function**

-You can process logs using a **Python function**, where each log entry is passed as a byte string to a specified function.
+You can process logs using a Python function, where each log entry is passed as a byte string to a specified function (using byte strings instead of regular strings allows the function to handle binary content as well)

 ### **Usage Example:**
 Run Justniffer with a Python script: